 More immediately likely, however, is that these eight countries (and others too often overlooked by European leaders) might choose sides in smaller, specific matters under the rulesbased international system.
 Russia's invasion of Ukraine provided a glimpse as to how such matters can play out.
-When the UN General Assembly (UNGA) held a vote in early March Countries do not want to 'choose' between Beijing and Washington 2022 on a resolution to condemn the invasion, 141 countries supported it, 35 abstained, and 5 opposed.
+When the UN General Assembly (UNGA) held a vote in early March

+2022 on a resolution to condemn the invasion, 141 countries supported it, 35 abstained, and 5 opposed.
 Of the eight countries selected (prior to the invasion) for this project:

 - Abstentions came from Bangladesh and Kazakhstan, countries with close ties to Russia, or to the USSR in the past. - Two votes in support came from Chile and Turkey, which have mutual defense pacts with the United States; the third, Saudi Arabia, is heavily reliant on the United States as a security provider. - The remaining three Indonesia, Kenya, and Nigeria also voted in support of the resolution.
-All have much larger trade flows all of which are surpluses with the United States than with Russia.
+All have much larger trade flows - all of which are surpluses - with the United States than with Russia.